nathanlamontsmith12/try-catch/README.md

 # Try / Catch

-An error assistance app for programmers
+An error assistance app for programmers branching out into new languages, libraries, and frameworks

 Backend:
 Ruby